rach0022/giftr-pwa/README.md

 - [x] sort birthday is not working
 - [x] figure out why date formatted is always one day before the actual date given | solution: setUTCHours(>1) so to say it is past midnight
 - [ ] Figure out why Jan 1st is sorted as the last day of the year by my ui.Sort method
-- [ ] Service worker will not respond with cached page and will always default to caching every item even things that should already be stored in staticCache
+- [x] Service worker will not respond with cached page and will always default to caching every item even things that should already be stored in staticCache | was caching the full request not just the url as the key
-- [ ] With the Service worker fetch event i cannot give gifts back to the user for some reason, look into how i put the response into my dynamic cache also go eat lunch
+- [ ] unexpeceted json at position 0 when SW gives cached response for person/giftList.js when they run